danvk/aoc2023/README.md

 I wish I'd implemented a generic flood fill on a previous day.
 Oh well, now I mostly have it!
 My part 1 solution worked great for part 2.

+I took this as a cue to write a generic Dijkstra implementation, since that's come in handy for many puzzles in the past.
+Since Zig doesn't have closures, the key to making this work is putting everything that would have been in your closure into a "context" parameter.
+I think this is equivalent to a closure, just more boilerplate.
+Why is Zig so anti-closures?

+I used an ArrayList for my initial implementation, but swapping it out for a `std.PriorityQueue` cut the runtime by ~60% (12s->5s for both parts).

 ### Day 16

 This is pretty confusing.
 Why am I segfaulting?